Evidlo/prelim/main.typ

       // FIXME: move to glossary section?
   )

   An inverse problem is the procedure of determining the causative factors of a set of measurements derived from some observation process.
 In exospheric tomography, the factor driving the intensity of column density measurements is the distribution of hydrogen in the regions being observed.
-In general, a direct analytic solution to tomography or other inverse problems is not feasible, so numerical approximations and discretization become necessary.
-In this chapter, I lay out key concepts of linear inverse problems, detail discretization for approaching tomographic inversion numerically, and introduce notation which will be used later in the manuscript to describe tomographic retrieval algorithms.
+Direct analytic solutions to tomographic or other inverse problems is not always possible, so numerical approximations and discretization become necessary.
+In this chapter, I lay out key concepts of linear inverse problems, detail a discretization scheme for approaching tomographic inversion numerically, and introduce notation which will be used later in the manuscript to describe tomographic retrieval algorithms.

   == Discretization

     #rt("WIP")

-  In general, direct analytic solutions to tomographic estimation problems are infeasible, necessitating a numerical approach.
-Instead, numerical methods usually divide the solution space into a finite grid of $N$ non-overlapping regions called #glspl("voxel") where density is assumed to be constant.
-There is a large variety of grids to choose from, including regular grids where voxels are uniformly spaced in some domain (e.g. spherical, cylindrical, cartesian) and non-regular grids which may utilize hierarchical structures (e.g. octree) or tetrahedral meshes.
+  In general, direct analytic solutions to tomographic estimation problems are infeasible, necessitating a numerical approach where the solution space is divided into a finite grid of $N$ non-overlapping regions called #glspl("voxel") where density is assumed to be constant.
+There are a large variety of grid types to choose from, including regular grids where voxels are uniformly spaced in some domain (e.g. spherical, cylindrical, cartesian) and non-regular grids which may utilize hierarchical structures (e.g. octree) or tetrahedral meshes as shown in @grid_examples.
 Some of these discretizations schemes have been designed to adaptively update voxel boundaries during retrieval to better fit the object being retrieved @adaptivemesh1.

-    - figure: types of grids. cartesian, spherical, octree, etc
+    #figure(
+        box(width:100pt, height:100pt, stroke:1pt),
+        caption: [Discretizations of a spherical domain\ #rt([FIXME: WIP])] ) <grid_examples>

   Choosing a discretization grid which is well-suited to the data is critical, as an improper grid can create aliasing and other artifacts which causes the numerical result to deviate from the functions they approximate.
 Since the exosphere is well-understood to smoothly vary with density gradients increasing at lower altitudes, a regular spherical grid with logarithmically spaced radial bins is appropriate.
-The nature of regular grids allows for a simple multidimensional array as the underlying data structure, and the property of shared boundaries between voxels simplifies tomography calculations, as demonstrated in @raytracer.
+The nature of regular grids allows for a simple multidimensional array as the underlying data structure, and the property of shared boundaries between voxels simplifies tomography calculations, as demonstrated in @alg_outline.

-    This manuscript uses a regular spherical grid with zero-elevation pole aligned to ecliptic north (+Z Cartesian GSE axis) and azimuth branch point (±180°) pointed away from the sun (-X Cartesian GSE axis), as shown in @grid_details.
+    The regular spherical grid used in this manuscript has its 0° elevation pole aligned to ecliptic north (+Z Cartesian GSE axis) and ±180° azimuth branch point pointed away from the sun (-X Cartesian GSE axis), as shown in @grid_details.

     #figure(
         box(width:100pt, height:100pt, stroke:1pt),